 Everyone’s life is easier if you happen to love your in-laws (and vice versa).
 But no matter how you feel about your respective families, you will need to decide how you will incorporate them into your lives.
-How much time do you expect to spend with them once you’re married, and how much time do you expect your spouse to spend with them?
-Also, how do you plan to give both sets of families fair time with you and your children during the major holidays?
+How much time do you expect to spend with them once you’re married?
+What amount of time do you expect your spouse to spend with them?
+Also, how do you plan to give both sets of families fair time during the major holidays?

 Working Nine to Five

 If you’re both working, there’s a chance that at some point, one person’s career might have to take a back seat so that the mate’s career might move forward.
-But it’s unfair to simply assume that your partner will back down on their career aspirations.
 Talk about it in the early stages of your relationship to make sure there are no last-minute surprises.
-How committed are you to your career (do you work to live or live to work?) and how willing are you to make sacrifices in your career for a better work/life balance?
+How committed are you to your career ? how willing are you to make sacrifices in your career for a better work/life balance?

 Here’s Your Hat, What’s Your Hurry?

 Knowing how each other handles conflict and understanding how the two of you work together in these situations can help you avoid unmet expectations and allow you to handle tense situations in a much more effective way.
 This can seriously be marriage-saving stuff.
 So, how will you resolve conflict and how willing are you/your partner to examine recurring conflicts and make changes?

 The one person you should absolutely confide all of your incredible life goals in is your future spouse.
 Conversations to have before you get married would be: where do you want to be on your 10th wedding anniversary?
 What do you want your life to be like?
 Where is your ideal place to live?

 What’s the point of being a couple if you can’t talk openly about intimacy?

 Marriage will be a tough road if you and your partner aren’t compatible when it comes to physical needs and desires.